Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_WindowsPhone.rst

     }

 Now the ``ConnectWorker_RunWorkerCompleted()`` method has to handle this three outcomes.
-First the progress dialog is dismissed:
+First the progress bar is dismissed:

 .. code-block:: csharp